scandum/vton/README.md

 JSON further adds various escaping requirements to aid in human readability.
-However, the utility of this is questionable whenever the chance of a human actually looking at a data exchange is less than 0.0001%, and those that actually do look at a data exchanged are unlikely to be confused by the inclusion of escape characters.
+However, the utility of this is questionable whenever the chance of a human actually looking at a data exchange is less than 0.0001%, and those that actually do look at a data exchange are unlikely to be confused by the inclusion of escape characters.
 Not to mention they could use a special viewer that displays escape characters in a readable manner.